Introduction to Drawing Graphs and Lines of Best Fit

-- Determine a scale, (the numerical value for each square), that best fits the range of each variable.
+- Determine a scale, (the numerical value for each square or division), that best fits the range of each variable.

 - Use a scale that allows your data to be graphed as large as possible in the space provided.

 - The range of each axis may be different.
-They should each be large enough to cover the needed range without lots of extra space.
-They do not need to start at zero but it is recommended as this allows you to extrapolate.
+They do not need to start at zero but it is recommended as this allows you to extrapolate if needed.

 - The scale of each axis may be different, but each one must be consistent.
-If one box represents one metre at the beginning of the graph, one box always represents one metre
+If one division represents one metre at the beginning of the graph on one axis, one division always represents one metre on that axis.

 |4||Number and label each axis|

-- Clearly label the x and y-axes including the units of measurement.
+- Clearly label the x and y-axes including the units of each measurement.

 |5||Plot the data points|

 - Plot each data value on the graph with a cross (x)